rperce/rperce.github.io/resume/index.md

 {% include h3.html title="Education" %}

-I'm currently a second-year student at UT Austin studying for two degrees: a BS in Computer Science in the Turing Scholors honor program and a BS in Mathematics.
-I'm expected to graduate in May 2017, and my current cumulative GPA is 3.2.
+I'm currently a third-year student at UT Austin studying for two degrees: a BS in Computer Science in the Turing Scholors honor program and a BS in Mathematics.
+I'm expected to graduate in May 2017, and my current cumulative GPA is 3.16.

 At UT, my Computer Science classes thus far include:

+- Honors Programming Language Theory
+- Honors Machine Learning and Computer Vision
-- Honors Artifical Intelligence (Currently Enrolled)
+- Honors Artifical Intelligence
-- Honors Algorithms and Complexity (Currently Enrolled)
+- Honors Algorithms and Complexity
 - Honors Operating Systems
 - Honors Computer Structures and Architecture
 - Honors Data Structres (Java)